 With that being said, there’s a problem that we’ve run into with the use of incandescent bulbs.

-Governments have been working to phase-out incandescent bulbs in an effort to promote other energy-efficient alternative bulbs, making incandescent bulbs more and more difficult to find.
+Governments are working to phase-out incandescent bulbs in an effort to promote other energy-efficient alternative bulbs.
+This is making incandescent bulbs more and more difficult to find.

 While today they have been largely banned for use with general lighting, we can still get them in other forms such as “heat lamps”.

-While Russian researchers have recommended 2000 watts to 3000 watts of incandescent light, this is difficult to achieve with heat lamps.
+While Russian researchers recommend 2000 watts to 3000 watts of incandescent light, this is difficult to achieve with heat lamps.